kmcdono2/ecir_textspace/README.md

 are reflected in natural language and in text;

-2. **Toponym recognition and resolution**: key to most geographically inspired analysis are the use of place-names in text, their identification, disambigua- tion, and resolution to unique locations;
+2. **Toponym recognition and resolution**: key to most geographically inspired analysis are the use of place-names in text, their identification, disambiguation, and resolution to unique locations;

 3. **Geographic relevance and ranking**: methods for incorporating geographic information in IR indexes and ranking algorithms.
 Discuss what is geographic relevance, and how it varies with context and application domain;

-4. **Applications**: Concrete examples for the application of the introduced meth- ods, in fields ranging from Digital Humanities to Web search, together with a discussion on requirements and their implications on algorithmic and data choices;
+4. **Applications**: Concrete examples for the application of the introduced methods, in fields ranging from Digital Humanities to Web search, together with a discussion on requirements and their implications on algorithmic and data choices;